Ever feel that before?

 Well, yes you actually can be imperfect.
 And you already are, so you may as well embrace it.

 I get it.
 I get the fear of vulnerability.
-I get the paralysis.
-The kindness towards others and the cruelty towards yourself.
-The fear that, what if people really do hate me if _____________?
+I get the paralysis – the kindness towards others and the cruelty towards yourself.
+The fear of: what if people really do hate me if _____________?
 What if people really do hate me if they don’t think I’m beautiful?
 What if people think I’m lazy and worthless if I gain weight?
 What if I really am lazy and worthless if I gain weight?

 I get it.